Hansuai-Hong/hansuai-hong.github.io/_posts/2024-08-01-applied-data-science-project.md

 1) Tokenization & Padding: Converting text reviews into numerical sequences and ensuring uniform input length.
 2) Split into training & validation sets: split the data to 80% train data and 20% test data.
 3) Model Architecture:
-      a.
-Bidirectional LSTM Layer: Captures long-range dependencies in both forward and backward directions using 128 LSTM units with L2 regularization.
+- Bidirectional LSTM Layer: Captures long-range dependencies in both forward and backward directions using 128 LSTM units with L2 regularization.
-      b.
-GRU Layer: Processes the sequential data further with 64 GRU units and L2 regularization.
+- GRU Layer: Processes the sequential data further with 64 GRU units and L2 regularization.
-      c.
-Dropout Layer: A dropout rate of 0.5 is applied to prevent overfitting.
+- Dropout Layer: A dropout rate of 0.5 is applied to prevent overfitting.
-      d.
-Dense Layers: The output from the GRU layer is passed through a fully connected dense layer with 64 neurons and ReLU activation.
+- Dense Layers: The output from the GRU layer is passed through a fully connected dense layer with 64 neurons and ReLU activation.
-      e.
-Output Layer: A final dense layer with a sigmoid activation function predicts the probability of a review being positive.
+- Output Layer: A final dense layer with a sigmoid activation function predicts the probability of a review being positive.

        # Convert text to sequences
        X_sequences = tokenizer.texts_to_sequences(filtered_final['cleaned_review_text'])